Do not be friends with the ex who treated you poorly

 For this and only this reason you cannot and do not want to be friends with him.
 Please have some dignity and self-respect.
 Deep down you do know that you deserve better.
 By being friends and keeping him on your radar you will be robbing yourself of an opportunity to have a better relationship with someone else!

 Overall, even if he was a good boyfriend, how are you supposed to recover, heal, and move on after the breakup if he keeps continuing to be present in your life?
 If you do not process your breakup fully, then you will not be available for your next relationship with someone else.

 In other words, by staying friends with someone who does not value you anymore, you are sabotaging the possibility of meeting someone special who would appreciate and adore you more.

 Rather than moving forward with your life, you are holding on to your past and keep looking backwards.

 One interesting observation: the significance of the dilemma ‘should I be friends with my ex’ is equal to the degree of importance of HIM being present in your life.
 You would not obsess or care less about the dilemma of becoming friends with someone you have zero feelings for, would you?

 I say, ladies, give yourself time to process the breakup and don’t be friends with your ex until you are ready… provided he treated you nicely.

-YOU MAY ALSO LIKE my article If you feel discouraged and hopeless plus this EXCELLENT BOOK ON SELF-LOVE (UK - click here) Self-Love: The Key To Self-Esteem: Learn to love yourself,raise self-esteem and have better relationships (Self Love for women, self love for men, ... self love and self esteem, self compassion)
+YOU MAY ALSO LIKE: Articles - Here is why you do not want to be friends with your mean, crappy, disrespectful, toxic ex and Comforting and cozy post-breakup thoughts plus this EXCELLENT BOOK ON SELF-LOVE (UK - click here) Self-Love: The Key To Self-Esteem: Learn to love yourself,raise self-esteem and have better relationships (Self Love for women, self love for men, ... self love and self esteem, self compassion)